hyperledger/identus-cloud-agent/docs/docusaurus/secrets/secret-storage.md

 - secrets are versioned
 - secrets can be deleted, restored and rolled back to a previous version
 - secrets are available via REST API, WEB UI, and command client
-- secrets are logically separated by namespaces and tenants
+- secrets are logically separated by tenants

 ### Single and Multi-Tenant Configuration
 The PRISM Platform supports single and multi-tenant configurations.
-In the single-tenant configuration, the PRISM Agent uses a single Vault namespace, a single Wallet and a single Vault account to authenticate itself to the Vault service.
+In the single-tenant configuration, the PRISM Agent uses a single Wallet and a single Vault account to authenticate itself to the Vault service.
 In the multi-tenant configuration, the PRISM Agent manages multiple Wallets, each Wallet is associated with a single tenant.
 Multi-tenant configuration is used to achieve logical data separation between tenants, so each Wallet can access only its own secrets.
 The Wallet is identified by the tenant ID and represented by the account in the Vault service.